Get Up to Speed on the Most Common Types of Banks

 Bank Changes Since the Financial Crisis

 The financial crisis of 2008 changed the banking world dramatically.
 Before the crisis, banks enjoyed frothy times, but the chickens came home to roost.
 Banks were lending money to borrowers who could not afford to repay—but getting away with it because home prices kept rising (among other things).
 They were also investing aggressively to increase profits, but the risks became reality during the Great Recession.

 New regulations: The Dodd-Frank Act changed much of that by making broad changes to financial regulation.
 Retail banking—along with other markets—is now regulated by a new watchdog: the Consumer Financial Protection Bureau (CFPB).
 This entity gives consumers a centralized place to lodge complaints, learn about their rights, and get help.
-Moreover, the Volcker Rule makes retail banks behave more like they did before the housing bubble—they take deposits from customers and invest conservatively, and there are limits on the type of speculative trading banks can engage in.
+Moreover, the Volcker Rule makes retail banks behave more as they did before the housing bubble—they take deposits from customers and invest conservatively, and there are limits on the type of speculative trading banks can engage in.

 Consolidation: There are fewer banks—especially investment banks—since the financial crisis.
 Big-name investment banks failed (Lehman Brothers and Bear Stearns in particular) while others reinvented themselves.
 The FDIC reports that there were 414 bank failures between 2008 and 2011, compared to three in 2007 and zero in 2006.
 In most cases, another bank takes over a failed bank, and customers do not experience losses as long as they stay below FDIC insurance limits.